Tech Giants Envision Future Beyond Smartphones

 The $3 trillion market presents a significant opportunity for tech giants to capitalize on and also leads the way for new players to enter and make a mark.
 Along with this, it presents an opportunity to make improvements in education, healthcare, communication, accessibility, and creativity.

-Companies like Microsoft and OpenAI are collaborating to evolve cybernetics and reshape social and economy beyond traditional device paradigms.
+Companies like Microsoft and OpenAI are collaborating to evolve cybernetics and reshape society and the economy beyond traditional device paradigms.

 Conclusion